If you would like to talk to one of our friendly team, please fill in your details and we'll get back to you.

 Because wavefront tackles the high-level irregularities that other forms of treatment can’t reach, it can result in even sharper vision for patients.
 Think of HD television as compared to a standard picture; in the same way that HD screens boast unrivalled clarity, wavefront-assisted LASIK surgery produces noticeably superior results.

-Find out more from this case study written by LASIK patient, Jenny Kakoudakis, who reported that, “by Day 3, my vision was as good as it could be”.
+Find out more from this case study written by LASIK patient at OCL Vision, Jenny Kakoudakis, who reported that, “by Day 3, my vision was as good as it could be”.

-While all laser eye surgery with a reputable surgeon is low-risk, it’s good to know that wavefront is one step more reliable.
+While all laser eye surgery with a reputable surgeon is low-risk, it’s good to know that wavefront LASIK surgery is one step more reliable.

 Anyone who can undergo laser eye surgery should be suited to wavefront laser eye surgery, which simply uses superior laser capability to detect and treat more subtle vision irregularities.
 In particular, individuals with more complex visual problems can benefit from its detailed diagnostic capabilities.